cjoster/tls-sidecar/README.md

 next to the existing container, match up the ports, and your app is TLS-passthrough ready.

+This sidecar is intended to be light weight.
+In testing, it runs in about 8Mi of RAM and consumes less than 13Mi of disk space for each instance of it.

 # Steps to deploy

 ## Create a TLS key/cert pair